 - managing the relationship lifecycle with the customer or other third party partners - contract management, operational follow-up, or strategy adjustment

-- ensuring the end to end operations for a critical business process
+- ensuring the end-to-end operations for a critical business process

 The list can go on.
-It is common for a critical supplier or critical vendor to fulfill multiple roles listed above.
+It is common for a critical supplier or critical vendor to fulfil multiple roles listed above.
 This can lead to a complexity that is hard to manage.
 For the purpose of this article, this is an IT supply chain.

 What are the third party risks posed by critical suppliers